Reading 'Parenthood and academia—escaping incompatibility'

 Room: San Francisco

-The event will take place digitally and in person.
+This is a hybrid event.
 When registering, you can indicate whether you would like to attend the event in person or digitally and will then receive the Zoom link.

 Registration